protomaps/basemaps/CONTRIBUTING.md

 Because the basemap tilesets are delivered in the PMTiles format, there is no special privilege assigned to the api.protomaps.com tile service - it's simply a recent build from maps.protomaps.com/builds.
 Users that need customizations are encouraged to fork and modify this project and then deploy their own tileset to cloud storage.

-## Scope

-There is a direct trade-off between the completeness of the map visually and the size of the tiles.
-The Protomaps Basemap is not designed to represent 100% of OpenStreetMap data.
-In general, the scope of features follows the Tilezen project, an existing cartographic project that has been proven to be sufficient for many commercial and general-purpose map applications.

 ## Contributions We Accept

 1. **License-compatible derived works**.